 |Covered Service Fee||Non-Covered Service Fee||Late Cancellation Fee

 |SGB Injection, two segments, under Ultrasound Guidance

-*Stellate Ganglion Block for conditions other than select pain syndrome is currently considered an experimental procedure by major insurance companies and incur a charge of $655.
-AIMS can directly bill contracted insurance companies for the management and coordination of care before and after procedure and for nurse safety check visit ($35).
+*Stellate Ganglion Blocks for conditions other than select pain syndromes at a single level are currently considered experimental procedures by major insurance companies and incur a charge of $655.
+AIMS can directly bill contracted insurance companies for standard management and coordination of care before and after procedure ($240) and for nurse safety check visit ($35).
 If we are not going through insurance, the total cost would be $240 + $35 + $655 = $930.
 If SGB includes ketamine prescribed and administered by appropriately licensed clinicians, an additional $45 charge will be added.
 If insurance coverage is available for a single-level SGB, additional segments under ultrasound guidance will be charged at $200.

 Right Sided Stellate Ganglion Block injection under Ultrasound Guidance performed by Dr. Dobbs.
 Needle tip is visible in the upper left portion of the video screen.
 Blood flow in the internal jugular vein is in blue and in the internal carotid artery is red.

 Effect of Stellate Ganglion Block Treatment on Posttraumatic Stress Disorder Symptoms A Randomized Clinical Trial

 JAMA Psychiatry | Original Investigation